Leghold traps are smooth jawed, spring-operated traps designed to capture an animal by the foot or leg.

 - POCTA Regulation 38(2) — Western Victoria Map (PDF - 2.5 MB)

-What are the conditions of releasing or disposing of animals trapped by leghold traps?
+Conditions of releasing or disposing of trapped animals

 It is recommended that removal of animals is done by a person experienced in handling the target species or under the supervision of such a person.